Wronggames/Chatgpt-Programmable/readme.md

 So look, theres around atleast 50 bugs so if the prompt does not work then dont worry just repaste it into the textbox and resend it, it should restart the conversation.
 ## Chatgpt Custom Instruct
-This is the language for the programming aspect, the curret version contains 11 instructions you can use on chatgpt and more will come in later updates. there is a tool included where you can write scripts that gives you the final full prompt after only  a button click once you write a script
+This is the language for the programming aspect, the current version contains 11 instructions you can use on chatgpt and more will come in later updates. there is a tool included where you can write scripts that gives you the final full prompt after only  a button click once you write a script
+(Apologies for any grammar or spelling errors)

 ## Instructions
 " : "